 - Bake for 40 minutes or until done (internal temperature should reach 160 degrees).
 Sprinkle with remaining cheese during last 5 minutes of baking.

-Linked up to Pin Junkie Pin Party at The Pin Junkie, This is How We Roll Thursday at Wondermom Wannabe, Wow Me Wednesday at Ginger Snap Crafts, DIY & Recipe Linky at The SITS Girls, Tasty Tuesdays at Creatively Homespun, Too Cute Tuesday at Funky Polkadot Giraffe, Create Link Inspire at Naptime Creations, Made by You Monday at Skip To My Lou, Motivation Monday at A Life in Balance, Inspiration Monday at I Should Be Mopping the Floor, Busy Monday at A Pinch of Joy, Monday Funday at That's What Che Said, Melt in Your Mouth Mondays at Make Ahead Meals for Busy Moms.
+Linked up to Pin Junkie Pin Party at The Pin Junkie, This is How We Roll Thursday at Wondermom Wannabe, Wow Me Wednesday at Ginger Snap Crafts, DIY & Recipe Linky at The SITS Girls, Tasty Tuesdays at Creatively Homespun, Too Cute Tuesday at Funky Polkadot Giraffe, Create Link Inspire at Naptime Creations, Made by You Monday at Skip To My Lou, Inspiration Monday at I Should Be Mopping the Floor, Busy Monday at A Pinch of Joy, Monday Funday at That's What Che Said, Melt in Your Mouth Mondays at Make Ahead Meals for Busy Moms.